carodak/YouMark/README.md

 Used tools: HTML, CSS, PHP, Bootstrap (bootsnip), Javascript

-Please kindly notice that the game was created during my third year of bachelor.
+Please kindly notice that the website was created during my third year of bachelor.
 We were a team of 4 people and had (at the time) written classes and comments in French.

 Objective: